hyperledger/indy-hipe/README.md

 # indy-rfc

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Indy community.
+Some changes, though, are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Indy community.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the language and standard libraries, so that all stakeholders can be confident about the direction the language is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the Indy codebases, so that all stakeholders can be confident about the direction the project is evolving in.

 ## Table of Contents